-The month September marks the 20th birthday of the internet giant Google.
-It was in 1998 when Google turned from a research project in Stanford to a search engine that grew to become a business worth billions.
+The month of September marks the 21st birthday of the internet giant Google.
+In 1998, Google turned from a research project in Stanford to a search engine that grew to become a business worth billions.
 But, there’s a little confusion about Google’s birthday.
 In the past, Google itself has celebrated this historic day on various dates like September 7th, 8th, 4th, and 27th.

 On its website, Google writes: